gamma-lab/buffet/pytorch_chatbot_tutorial/README.md

 ## Setup and Run

-This tutorial requires PyTorch 1.0 and the nightly build is not available for pip yet.
-We have to use conda to install:

-- install miniconda on Mac: https://conda.io/docs/user-guide/install/macos.html, remember to `source /Users/harrywang/.bash_profile`

-We recommend running the code in conda virtual environment with Python 3.x:
+This tutorial requires PyTorch 1.0 or later.
+We recommend running the code in a virtual environment with Python 3.6:
 ```
-conda create -n chatbot python=3.6
+virtualenv -p python3.6 venv
-source activate chatbot
+source venv/bin/activate
-conda install pytorch-nightly -c pytorch
+pip3 install -r requirements.txt
 ```
 Run `jupyter notebook`

 deactivate `source deactivate`